 Pending, Stored, and Permanent Codes | What They Mean in Car Scanner

-When using auto scanner, you'll encounter three different forms of diagnostic codes: Pending Codes, Stored Codes, and Permanent Codes.
+When using auto scan tool, you'll encounter three different forms of diagnostic codes: Pending Codes, Stored Codes, and Permanent Codes.

 Each of these codes plays a unique role in diagnosing engine performance and emissions issues.